craftcms/cms/docs/installation.md

 ### Directory Structure

-Once Craft’s files are in place, your project directory should have a file structure like this:
+Once Craft’s files are in place, your project directory should have a directory structure like this:

 ```
 my-craft-project.dev/